Selma (film): Filming

 Principal photography began May 20, 2014, around Atlanta, Georgia.
 Filming took place around Marietta Square and Rockdale County Courthouse in Conyers.
 The Conyers scene involved a portrayal of federal judge Frank Minis Johnson, who ruled that the third and final march could go forward.
 In Newton County, Georgia, filming took place at Flat Road, Airport Road, Gregory Road, Conyers, Brown, Ivy and Emory Streets, exteriors on Lee Street, outside shots of the old Newton County Courthouse, shots of the Covington Square, and an interior night shoot at the Townhouse Café on Washington St. In Alabama, scenes were shot in Selma, centering on the Bloody Sunday march to the Edmund Pettus Bridge, and in Montgomery, Alabama, where, in 1965, King led civil rights demonstrators down Dexter Avenue toward the Alabama State Capitol at the conclusion of the third march from Selma.

 Music

 Jason Moran composed the music for the film, marking his debut in the field.
 Common (who plays James Bevel) and John Legend released the accompanying track "Glory" in December 2014, ahead of the film's theatrical release.
 A protest anthem, "Glory" refers to the 2014 Ferguson protests and earned both the Golden Globe Award for Best Original Song and the Academy Award for Best Original Song.
-The soundtrack album Selma: Music from the Motion Picture was released digitally on December 23, 2014 and physically on January 13, 2015.
+The soundtrack album Selma: Music from the Motion Picture was released digitally on December 23, 2014, and physically on January 13, 2015.

+Among the other songs featured in the film was a 1970 cover of a Mahalia Jackson song "Walk with Me Lord" cover by Martha Bass and the Harold Smith Majestics Choir.